 Click here to PIN Perfect Hibiscus Margaritas!

-Just so you know, some of the links below are affiliates.
-When you purchase products via my links, it doesn’t cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Letty’s Kitchen.
+Some of the links below are affiliates.
+When you purchase products via my links, it doesnโt cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Lettyโs Kitchen.
 Thank you!!

 About hibiscus flowers:

-- Dried hibiscus flowers, flor de jamaica, are a deep dark purple color.
-Sometimes I buy them in Latino grocery stores, but the best quality are the organic dried hibiscus flowers sold in natural food stores or online.
+>>> You can buy them in Latino grocery stores, packaged or sold from barrels, in bulk.
+The best quality are the organic dried hibiscus flowers sold in natural food stores or online.

-- You can buy the dried flowers either cut and sifted, or the whole dried petals.
-(Affiliate links.)
-I’ve tried both, and in the end, I think you get more yield from the cut and sifted ones.
+>>> You can buy the dried flowers either cut and sifted, (affiliate link) or whole dried petals.
+I’ve tried both the cut and sifted and whole dried petals, and in the end, I think you get more yield from the cut and sifted ones.

-Make it easy: If you don’t want to bother with the flowers, you can use hibiscus tea.
+If you don’t want to bother with the flowers, you can use hibiscus tea.
 (Affiliate link.)
 Make a strong tea–like 4 bags to a cup of boiling water–and sweeten to taste with honey or sugar, just like you would with the flowers.

 Gift idea: Hibiscus syrup in a jar with a bow, along with a bottle of tequila will be much appreciated!

-To get my latest recipe posts and exclusive monthly newsletters, subscribe here.
+To get my latest recipe posts and newsletters, subscribe here.
 (I hate Spam too and will never share your email with anyone.)

 - Follow me on Instagram!
-It’s my favorite!
+Itโs my favorite!

 - Peruse my Pinterest boards for more vegetarian recipe ideas.